vb-pogribnyi/OpenCircle/Open Circle.md

 Here I'm ignoring the cases where the number of inputs is larger than 4, because it will be harder to visualize.

 The forward() method calls the layers one by one, adding poolings and nonlinearities between them.
-Here is how the full code for the model looks like:
+Here is what the full code for the model looks like:

 ```python
 import torch